Selection committee guide

 Communication of secure documents

-Throughout the competition cycle, the Secretariat staff may need to provide you with documents which contain sensitive information.
-In most cases, these documents will be shared by posting them on the appropriate pages within ResearchNet – the electronic web portal used for review submission.
+Throughout the competition cycle, the Secretariat staff may need to provide selection committee members with documents that contain sensitive information.
+In most cases, these documents will be shared by posting them on the appropriate pages within ResearchNet – the electronic web portal used for submitting reviews.

 3. The review process